By: Spokane Riverkeeper

 I end this long, strange journey at the Columbia River, where there is an enormous boat ramp with a sign reading “The water that backed up behind Grand Coulee Dam in 1942 created an opportunity— for fun.
 The dam created Franklin D. Roosevelt Lake, 154 miles long with a 660-mile shoreline, ideal for boating, fishing, sailing, and more.”
 Appalled, I wipe the smudges off my glasses to make sure I’m reading the sign correctly.

 If you have a chance, paddle this river and learn the lessons it has to teach.
 Downstream of Peaceful Valley, the scenery and water are so wild that you’ll forget that you’re floating though Washington’s second biggest city.
 This trip left me feeling amazed, humbled, and very sad.
 It was impossible to stop thinking about what the river had been like before the dams and the problems they cause.
-Seeing the river’s geology, wildlife, dams, fish, and human pressures first-hand intensified my desire to protect this river, and I hope it inspires you to do the same.
+Seeing the river’s geology, wildlife, dams, fish, and human pressures first-hand intensified my desire to protect the Spokane river, and I hope it inspires you to do the same.

 Lee First has been a water quality advocate for 30 years.
 An avid paddler, she’s found her ideal vocation working as a Waterkeeper.
 She is starting a brand new Waterkeeper organization in Southwest Washington, where you’ll find her protecting and patrolling the waters of Grays Harbor, the Chehalis River, and Willapa Bays.